-Here is how the process works.
 Upon receipt of your search request, the NAIC will contact the participating life insurance and annuity companies with your inquiry.
-The participating life insurance and annuity companies will search their records to determine whether your deceased loved one owned any life insurance policies or annuity contracts with their companies.
-If the companies have information pertaining to any life insurance policies or annuity contracts, in the name of your deceased loved one, each individual company will contact you directly provided you are the designated beneficiary, Executor or Administrator, authorized to receive such information.
-Please note that the companies may request additional information and documents, such as a certified copy of the Certificate of Death and the Letters Testamentary or Letters of Administration appointing you as Executor or Administrator.
+Each company will search its records to determine whether your deceased loved one owned any life insurance policies or annuity contracts with them.
+If the companies have information about any life insurance policies or annuity contracts in the name of your deceased loved one, they will contact you directly, provided you are the designated beneficiary, executor, or administrator authorized to receive the information.
+Please note that the companies may request additional information and documents, such as a certified copy of the Certificate of Death and the Letters Testamentary or Letters of Administration appointing you as executor or administrator.

 What Happens If You Don’t Receive a Response?

-If you do not receive a response from any of the participating life insurance or annuity companies within ninety (90) business days of your search request submission to NAIC, it most likely means that you are not the designated beneficiary, are not authorized to receive the information, or that the participating companies did not locate any life insurance policies or annuity contracts in the name of your deceased loved.
+If you don’t receive a response from any of the participating life insurance or annuity companies within ninety (90) business days of your search request submission to NAIC, it most likely means that you’re not the designated beneficiary, aren’t authorized to receive the information, or that the participating companies didn’t locate any life insurance policies or annuity contracts in the name of your deceased loved.

 The following contact information will be useful to conduct your NAIC search request for life insurance policies and annuity contracts in the name of your deceased loved one:

 Life Insurance Policy Locator Service